Ad

 Which star sprinter will add their name to the history books and strengthen their legacy in this time-honoured dash down the Flemington straight?

-We take a look at some of the leading contenders targeting the Lightning.
+We take a look at a few of the leading contenders in line to contest the Black Caviar Lightning.

 RETURN OF THE SPRINT KING